Daniel-Chin/personal-website/public/blog/notable_games/src.md

   - Good music.
 Cinematic moments.
 - Phasmophobia
   - Creative gameplay.
     - In most horror games, the horror is the unwanted, the boundary condition of gameplay, and the to-be-avoided.
-In Phasmophobia, the horror is your central subject, the focal of gameplay, and the to-be-confronted.
+In Phasmophobia, the horror is your central subject, the foci of gameplay, and the to-be-confronted.
 A simple twist, but an clever one.
 - Earthbound/Mother 3
   - Good music.
 Cute and laughable.
 - SCP: secret lab